 A Trinity of Misunderstood Violence?

-Ultimately you have these three characters who are comparably as ruthless and violent when stacked against each other.
-All of them in need of major counseling.
-If you had swapped out John Walker in his Latveria take down with any of these other two, would fans have been horrified?
+Ultimately, you have these three characters who are comparably as ruthless and violent when stacked against each other.
+All of them are in need of major counseling.
+If you had swapped out John Walker in his Latveria takedown with any of these other two, would fans have been horrified?
 If anything there would have been even more blood.

 While not a direct criticism, The Falcon and the Winter Soldier does portray him at first as sympathetic and later as an unhinged hero.
-That he was stepping into the shows of the beloved Steve Rogers, another great character only made it easier for fans to side with eventually disliking him.
+That he was stepping into the shoes of the beloved Steve Rogers, another great character only made it easier for fans to side with eventually dislike him.

-Perhaps that’s the one difference from him and Wolverine and Punisher.
+Perhaps that’s the one difference between him, Wolverine and Punisher.

 © 2021 Jamal Smith